(Un)distorted stabilisers in the handlebody group: Meridian Stabilisers

 \begin{lemma} Let $C$ be a cut system, and $\mathcal{I}$ an essential pattern.
 Suppose that $I\subsetneq J$ are two active intervals, belonging to the same curve in $C(\mathcal{I})$.

-Let $\mathcal{I}'$ be a pattern for $C'$ which is compatible with $\mathcal{I}$.
-Then there is an interval $K \in \mathcal{I}'$ so that $I \subset K \subset J$. \end{lemma} \begin{proof} By Lemma~\ref{lem:structure-wings}~i), the wings of $I \subset J$ define nontrivial elements of $\pi_1(V)$.
-Hence, they cannot be disjoint from $C'(\mathcal{I}')$.
+Let $C'$ be disjoint from $C$, and let $\mathcal{I}'$ be a pattern for $C'$ which is compatible with $\mathcal{I}$.
+Then there is an interval $K \in \mathcal{I}'$ so that $I \subset K \subset J$. \end{lemma} \begin{proof} By the definition of essential pattern, the wings of $I \subset J$ define nontrivial elements of $\pi_1(V)$.
+Hence, they cannot be disjoint from $C'(\mathcal{I}')$ (as, if they were, they would be disjoint from the filling meridian system $C'(\mathcal{I}')\cup\{\delta\}$, showing that they define trivial elements in $\pi_1(V)$).
 This is only possible if there is an interval $K$ as desired (again, non-nested intervals do not contribute intersections; compare Figure~\ref{fig:wings}). \end{proof} \begin{corollary} There is a number $D>0$ with the following property.

 Suppose that $C$ is a cut system, and $\mathcal{I}$ is an essential pattern for $C$.
 Let $\mathcal{I}'$ be a pattern for $C'$ which is compatible with $\mathcal{I}$.